Siberia (1926 film)

-Siberia is a 1926 American silent drama film directed by Victor Schertzinger and starring Alma Rubens, Edmund Lowe, and Tom Santschi.
+Siberia is a lost 1926 American silent drama film directed by Victor Schertzinger and starring Alma Rubens, Edmund Lowe, and Tom Santschi.
 It was produced and distributed by Fox Film Corporation.
 Made on a relatively high budget of around $250,000, it was considered a disappointment and barely made back its costs.

 Plot

 The Imperial Russian Army officer Leonid Petroff and the pro-revolutionary schoolteacher Sonia Vronsky fall in love.
 She is exiled to Siberia with her brother Kyrill, but Petroff is posted there and they continue their romance.
 After the October Revolution Vronsky and Petroff escape the country while being pursued by the Bolshevik leader Egor Kaplan.

 Cast

 Preservation

 With no prints of Siberia in any film archives, it is a lost film.